Lyndonville in Caledonia County, Vermont — The American Northeast (New England)

 Also see . . .
 Wikipedia - Theodore N. Vail.
 (Submitted on July 6, 2014, by Kevin Craft of Bedford, Quebec.)

 Additional keywords.
 AT&T; Theodore Newton Vail

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 6, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 441 times since then and 25 times this year.
+It was originally submitted on July 6, 2014, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 473 times since then.
 Photos: 1, 2, 3. submitted on July 6, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.